airbnb/javascript/README.md

 ## Comparison Operators & Equality

   - Use `===` and `!==` over `==` and `!=`.
-  - Comparison operators are evaluated in conditional statements using coercion with the `ToBoolean` method and always follow these simple rules:
+  - Comparison operators are evaluated in `if` statements using coercion with the `ToBoolean` method and always follow these simple rules:

     + **Objects** evaluate to **true**
     + **Undefined** evaluates to **false**